-Mitch Tonks is a highly acclaimed award winning restaurateur, food writer and fishmonger with three restaurants - The Seahorse and The RockFish Seafood & Chips restaurants in Dartmouth and the RockFish Grill & Seafood Market in Bristol as well as the take away RockFish in Dartmouth.
+Mitch Tonks is a highly acclaimed award winning restaurateur, food writer and fishmonger with three restaurants: The Seahorse and The RockFish Seafood & Chips restaurants in Dartmouth, the RockFish Grill & Seafood Market in Bristol, and the RockFish takeaway in Dartmouth.

 Based in Cornwall, two starred Michelin chef Nathan Outlaw prides himself on seafood cookery.
-Recently named the best fish restaurant in the UK by the Food Food Guide.
-He has two restaurants at the St Ednodoc Hotel that offer both simple and contemporary dishes.
+Recently named the best fish restaurant in the UK by the Good Food Guide, Nathan has two restaurants at the St Ednodoc Hotel that celebrate simple and contemporary dishes.

-Paul Ainsworth owns Paul Ainsworth at Number 6 michelin starred restaurant in Padstow.
+Paul Ainsworth is chef patron of Michelin starred Number 6 restaurant in Padstow.
 In 2011, Paul appeared on the BBC2 TV series Great British Menu.
 Competing against some of the nation’s top chefs, Paul won the regional heats to represent the South West and went on to win the dessert course.

-Paul’s cooking is all about making the most of what is on his doorstep in Padstow and cooking in Cornwall proved to him that the only way to cook is with local, seasonal produce, which is reflected in his restaurant’s menus.
+Paul’s cooking is all about making the most of what is on his doorstep in Padstow.
+Living in Cornwall proved to him that the only way to cook is with local, seasonal produce, which is reflected in his restaurant’s menus.

 Jack was born in Cornwall and is the middle son of Rick and Jill Stein's three boys.
 Jack began his career in the hospitality industry as a kitchen porter during school holidays at The Seafood Restaurant.

 Following studies at Cardiff University, Jack went to Paris to stage at La Régalade, which ignited a passion for travel and a period of stage work all over the world.
-Upon his return to Padstow he re-entered The Seafood Restaurant and is currently the head of development for the company.
+Upon his return to Padstow he re-entered The Seafood Restaurant where he is know Executive Chef.

 Born in Paris, France, Stephane spent his early years learning to cook traditional French dishes by his mother’s side before embarking upon a career in the culinary arts.
 It was in the late nineties that Stephane finally fulfilled his childhood dream to live near the coast and work with high quality seafood.
 He moved to Cornwall in 1998 and joined The Seafood Restaurant as head chef, which has since won ‘Best Seafood Restaurant Award’ on five occasions.

-In 1980 Fern got her first television job as a continuity announcer at Westward Television working with the legendary Gus Honeybun.
-After eighteen months the BBC in Plymouth poached her as co presenter of Spotlight.
-The BBC in London then called and she went to present the BBC lunchtime news – News Afternoon- and BBC Breakfast time.
-Over the next 14 years she learned her trade as a reporter /journalist in newsrooms around the country.
-Then, in 1994, she won the job of presenting a new cookery show Ready Steady Cook.
+In 1994, Fern won the job of presenting a new cookery show Ready Steady Cook.
 Knowing nothing about cooking she was very reluctant to even try for the audition, but it was in fate's hand.
 The show was a huge success and even led to Fern finding happiness with her second husband, Chef Phil Vickery.
-In 1999 Fern joined This Morning and took the iconic show through another decade of it's 25 years.
-Fern has just finished filming her new series of Fern Britton Meets for BBC1 .
-In the spring a new show called Grow Make Eat: The Great Allotment Challenge , presented by Fern, is due to hit the BBC 2 schedule.
+In 1999, Fern joined This Morning and took the iconic show through another decade from its 25 year history.
 Fern is thrilled to be in Padstow for this marvellous weekend and is looking forward to seeing you.

-Food is what Emily loves and she is passionate and driven.
-She creates dishes that follow season to season.
-Emily composes her menus daily based on the produce available and at its best.
-Emily expresses herself through the way she cooks and in her kitchen is where she feels most at home.
-Emily loves nothing more than delighting others through food, bringing friends and family around a table.
+Inspired by her passion for food, Emily follows the seasons, composing her menus daily based on produce available at its best.
+Expressing herself through cooking, Emily's kitchen is where she feels most at home, bringing together friends and family around the table.
 Emily has 3 children Oscar, Finbar and Evie who constantly amaze and inspire her.

 Tom Hunter has strong links to Cornwall having spent 5 years at the Well House Hotel, St Keyne working his way up from Chef de Partie (Pastry) to Head Chef.
 He attained 3 rosettes from the AA in 2008 and maintained these until he left in July 2010.Tom then spent from July 2010 - February 2012 at Warpool Court Hotel, St Davids, Pembrokeshire, but it is safe to say that he realised his heart belonged in Cornwall where since March this year he has been the acting and actual Head Chef at the Scarlet Hotel in Mawgan Porth.